DataLab-Platform/DataLab/doc/roadmap.rst

   - Support for macro recording

-* Add an xmlrpc server to allow external applications controlling CobraDataLab main features (open a signal or an image, open a HDF5 file, etc.)
+* Add an xmlrpc server to allow external applications controlling DataLab main features (open a signal or an image, open a HDF5 file, etc.)

 CodraFT 2.2